Physics

 Physics Major

 The Department of Physics offers a four-year program leading to a Bachelor of Arts or Science in physics.
 Students study basic physical laws of nature, apply these laws in the laboratory, and explore practical applications found in society.
 Opportunities are available for advanced study in electronics, optics, computational methods, and elementary particle physics.
 Upon graduation, students are prepared to enter graduate school in physics or related scientific and engineering fields or to enter directly into the scientific or technological community.
-An undergraduate degree in physics is also an excellent foundation for graduate work in a host of other fields.
+An undergraduate degree in physics is an excellent foundation for graduate work in a host of other fields.
+Graduates are also well-prepared to pursue careers as high school physics teachers—a profession that offers strong job security and the opportunity to make a meaningful impact through science education.

 Students graduating with a major in Physics will be able to: